BIBLE HISTORY DAILY

 The box discovered during the IAA excavations in the City of David.
 Courtesy Zohar Shemesh, Israel Museum.

 Chalk vessels were a common feature of Judean life during the late Second Temple period (c.
 200 BCE–70 CE), but what could have been the purpose of this strange box?
-Excavated by the Israel Antiquities Authority (IAA) in Jerusalem’s City of David Archaeological Park, the rare chalk box, which measures about 12 by 12 inches, was carved from limestone and and is divided into nine equal-sized compartments.
+Excavated by the Israel Antiquities Authority (IAA) in Jerusalem’s City of David Archaeological Park, the rare chalk box, which measures about 12 by 12 inches, was carved from limestone and is divided into nine equal-sized compartments.

 Become a BAS All-Access Member Now!